(END of the COLD WAR and the SOVIET UNION – continued)

 Reagan knew very well that cordiality alone was not enough.
 He had to convince Gorbachev, among other things, that the United States was not trying to break up the Soviet Union or to use arms reduction in order to create a military advantage. (p.
 48)

-Reagan became the leading "dove" in his administration while anti-Communist hardliner Howard Phillips called Reagan "a useful idiot for Soviet propaganda" and "an apologist for Gorbachev."
+Reagan became the leading "dove" in his administration while he was being attacked by conservatives outside his administration.
+Howard Phillips called Reagan "a useful idiot for Soviet propaganda" and "an apologist for Gorbachev."
 William F. Buckley complained that, "To greet it [the Soviet Union] as if it were no longer evil is on the order of changing our entire position toward Adolf Hitler."

 There proved to be a benefit from Gorbachev having judged President Reagan as someone he could trust and as wanting peace.
 Gorbachev stunned Reagan's advisors by agreeing to disarmament proposals that these advisors had put forth merely as a bargaining ploy.
 Meanwhile, Gorbachev's attitudes were making him popular in Western Europe and the United States, where people were calling him "Gorbie."
 And soon Gorbachev would win the Nobel prize for peace.